awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 **Note**
 This procedure will fail on a domain controller\.
 To update drivers on a domain controller, see [Upgrade a Domain Controller \(AWS PV Upgrade\)](Upgrading_PV_drivers.md#aws-pv-upgrade-dc)\.

-**To automatically upgrade the AWS PV ENA, and NVMe drivers using AWS Systems Manager**
+**To automatically upgrade the AWS PV, ENA, and NVMe drivers using AWS Systems Manager**

 1. Open the Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager](https://console.aws.amazon.com/systems-manager)\.